Luis Zamora

-Luis Zamora (born 17 February 1948) is an Argentinian lawyer and politician.
+Luis Zamora (Buenos Aires, 17 February, 1948) is an Argentinian lawyer and politician.

 He is the leader of the Self-determination and Freedom party and served as National Deputy between 1989 and 1993 and again in 2001 and 2005.
 He has unsuccessfully ran for Chief of Government of Buenos Aires on three occasions: in 2003, in 2011 and in 2015.

 He graduated in Law from the University of Belgrano.
 During a visit by president George H. W. Bush to the Argentinian Congress in 1991 in Buenos Aires he yelled at Bush and was sent out of the room.